 The brine almost always turns a little milky when storing Feta.
 This is usually due to the bit of calcium that leeches from the cheese.
 If the cheese becomes “melty” or slimy, it could be that the ph balance is off.
-If you catch it in time, before your Feta is too “melty,” just rinse it and it in olive oil, instead.
+If you catch it in time, before your Feta is too “melty,” just rinse it and place in olive oil, instead.

 There are uses for that salty, feta brine that can elevate all kinds of items.
 Splash some in a salad or in a salad dressing.
 Use it to marinade, maybe chicken or tofu.
 Marinade vegetables with it before grilling or roasting or drizzle it on after.
-Use ti wherever a little salty kick will benefit.
+Use it wherever a little salty kick will benefit.
 There’s a kind of “famous” recipe by Melissa Clark (of the New York Times) that brines chicken in Feta, see Feta Brined Roast Chicken on Food52.